There are many beautiful places to visit in Israel.

 - My Jerusalem: places I love in this timeless city

 The center of Tel Aviv is packed with interesting sights, beautiful historic quarters (I am a big fan of Neve Tzedek) and historical landmarks, such as Habima Square and the Rabin Memorial.
-Make sure to go on a city tour of Tel Aviv such as this one, which will give you some insights on its history as well as its uniqueness, such as the Bauhaus buildings – definitely among the best known Israel tourist attractions.
+You will also want to spot the gorgeous Bauhaus buildings.

 If you are a fan of festivals, try to visit Tel Aviv during Purim (Israeli Carnival) or the Gay Pride week.
 It’s a lot of fun!